Ruslan-Pantaev/ReactPortfolio/src/routes/api/codecontrol/CodeControl3d_API_Documentation.md

     @access      Public

   - @route       POST api/codecontrol/problemSets/save
-    @description create/insert new problem set based on username query param
+    @description create/insert new problem set based on username and apiKey query params
     @access      Public

   - @route       GET api/codecontrol/problemSets/
-    @description find all problem sets for the instructor based on username query param
+    @description find all problem sets for the instructor based on username and apiKey query params
     @access      Public

   - @route       GET api/codecontrol/problemSets/load
-    @description get problem set based on username and problemSetsNum query params this will allow users to load any previous problem sets
+    @description get problem set based on username, problemSetsNum and apiKey query params this will allow users to load any previous problem sets
     @access      Public

   - @route       GET api/codecontrol/problemSets/delete
-    @description get problem set based on username and problemSetsNum query params and delete it using get request since we have to look up instructor first
+    @description get problem set based on username, problemSetsNum and apiKey query params and delete it using get request since we have to look up instructor first
     @access      Public